 With this group of players in mind, The Grove, a top-flight golf community near Nashville, has developed the Rewards Program for collegiate golfers pursuing a pro career.
-By providing access to their five-star Greg Norman signature course and practice facility, the Grove offers a home course where these young golfers can hone their skills and support one another on their way toward national ranking.
+By providing access to their premier course and practice facility, the Grove offers a home course where these young golfers can hone their skills and support one another on their way toward national ranking.

 “Golf has been intrinsic to my success in business, in life and in relationships,” says The Grove’s Managing Partner Mark Enderle who embraced the program as a way to “extend golf’s positive influence on young people who have demonstrated a high respect for the game.”
 By giving these players a home course and full access to club facilities, Mr. Enderle also admits these young golfers have become “a part of The Grove’s golf family.
 We take great pride in their achievements and support them through their losses.
 It’s a long-term relationship,” he says.

 Dick Horton, president of the Tennessee Golf Foundation, helps identify the players with real potential and reasonable dreams of going pro.
 He suggests this could be a game-changer for the prospective professional player.
 “There is a lost group of players who dream of playing professionally, but don’t have access to courses or training facilities that challenge their play and improve their game.
 The Grove connects those dots: bringing young men and women who have demonstrated their professional potential, to a course and facility that is world class.”